long2ice/databack/README.md

 # databack

-Backup your data from MySQL/PostgreSQL/SSH etc. to any other storages.

-## Introduction

-`databack` is a tool to back up your data from MySQL/PostgreSQL/SSH etc. to any other storages like S3, SCP etc. Which can be run cron job to back up your data automatically.
+`databack` is a tool to back up your data from MySQL/PostgreSQL/SSH etc. to any other storages like S3, SCP etc. Which can be run cron job to back up your data automatically, and you can also restore your data from backup files.

+## Features

+- MySQL/PostgreSQL/SSH/Local data source.
+- S3/SCP/Local storage.
+- Cron job to back up your data automatically.
+- i18n support (English and Chinese).
+- Web UI to manage your backup tasks.

 ## Screenshots